Support Reources for Students with Disabilities

 Their purpose is to ensure equal access for people with disabilities and to protect them against discrimination.

-Colleges provide accommodations to students who are eligible under ADA.
-They don't typically offer 504 plans like high schools do, though.
+Colleges provide accommodations to students who are eligible under the ADA.
+They don’t typically offer 504 plans like high schools do, though.

 Colleges also don’t have to give you the same academic support you had in high school.
 If students can provide evidence that they need a specific accommodation, they may be eligible to get it in college.